 Furthermore, a professional assessment is needed for accurate diagnosis by your healthcare provider in a treatment facility.
 Once the diagnosis is given, treatment may include partial, or full hospitalization, inpatient stay, or therapy depending on your case.
 It is important to know that everyone’s case is different, and the treatment will differ based on that.

 Proper treatment for eating disorders also includes nutritional education.
 An eating disorder dietitian will assist an individual through the process of normalizing a relationship with food and assisting them with their nutritional needs.

-What is a vegan binge eating disorder?
+What is a binge eating disorder?